PCB Technical FAQ's

 What is an exception, and how do I resolve it?

 When there is a material difference between the order details you provided and the Gerber Design, it is called an exception.
 It can result due to several reasons, one of which can be the fact that the design was beyond the manufacturer’s capabilities.

-Panel by PCB Power Market: The Gerber is designed in the PCB format, and the panel ups are decided as per your given requirements in line with the panel size.
+Panel by PCB Power: The Gerber is designed in the PCB format, and the panel ups are decided as per your given requirements in line with the panel size.

 Panel by Customer: The Gerber is designed in the panel form.

-We do not have a standard stack up at PCB Power Market.
-If you need a special stack of requirements, we will follow the exact configuration as mentioned in your order if the base materials are available in stock.
+We are not following any standard stack up at PPM.
+If you need a special stack of requirements, we will follow the exact configuration as mentioned in your order if the materials are available in adequate quantities.

 The function of the solder paste stencil is to accurately deposit the correct amount of solder paste onto the surface mount pads.
-This makes the solder joint between the PCB pad and the component terminal acceptable in terms of the electrical connection and the mechanical strength.
+This makes them, so a solder joint between the PCB pad and the component terminal is acceptable in terms of the electrical connection and the mechanical strength.

 There are two types of stencils – Framed and Frameless.